-nuone e mitorimunon or ennia Empressed in inousunus or rien randar B (Ex cept as indicate Remitt ance of Accumulated Direct and Accumulat Method of Accumulated funds in t ne current outward remittance Profit or loss indirect Gains or Ending ed Names of investee in Main business Paid-in capital investment outward remittance per iod for investment of investees percentage losses on carrying repatriatio Note Mainland China - (Note 1) for investment from Outward Inward from Taiwan, end in the current of ownership investment amount of n of gain Taiwan, beginning of the period period s the on of the period - recognized investment investment - in the as of end current of the period period Howon (Whaian) Manufacturing and \$509,703 2 \$503,562 - - \$503,562 \$(14,635) 100% \$(14,635) \$190,988 - Note 2, 3 Automobile selling of (USD16,600 (USD16,400 (USD16,400 Components automobile thousand) thousand) thousand) Company Limited gearboxes and gears
+Remitt ance of Accumulated Direct and Accumulat Method of Accumulated funds in t he current outward remittance Profit or loss indirect Gains or Ending ed Names of investee in Main business Paid-in capital outward remittance riod for investment of investees percentage losses on carrying repatriatio Note Mainland China (Note 1) for investment from Outward Inward from Taiwan, end in the current of ownership investment amount of n of gain Taiwan, beginning of the period period S the on of the period recognized investment investment in the as of end current of the period period Howon (Whaian) Manufacturing and 2 - \$(19,749) 100% \$(19,749) \$241,841 \$- Note 2, 3 Automobile selling of \$569,812 \$505,152 \$64,660 \$569,812 Components automobile (USD18,600 (USD16,600 (USD2,000 thousand) (USD18,600 Company Limited gearboxes and gears thousand) thousand) tilousaliu) thousand)

-Company name Accumulated outward remittance for investment in Mainland China as of end of the period Investment amount authorized by investment commission, MOEA Upper limit on the amount of investment stipulated by investment commission, MOEA Hota Industrial Manufacturing Company \$503,562 \$503,562 \$5,234,084
+Company name Accumulated outward remittance for investment in Mainland China as of end of the period Investment amount authorized by investment commission, MOEA Upper limit on the amount of investment stipulated by investment commission, MOEA Hota Industrial Manufacturing Company \$569,812 \$569,812 \$5,296,453

 Note 1: There are two methods of investment.
-Please indicate the number of methods :
+Please indicate the number of methods:

-(1) Directly invest in Mailand China

-(2) Indirectly invest in Mainland China through a company set up in the third region.

-(3) Other ways

-The Company invested in investees in Mainland China through the subsidiary, CAPTAIN HOLDING CO.,LTD.

-Note 2 : Paid-in capital is translated by the exchange rate of USD:NTD 30.705 : 1 as of December 31, 2023.

-Note 3 : The aforementioned investments accounted for using equity method is the share of profit or loss of sub-subsidiaries, which is from the self-prepared financial statements not audited by CPA.

-Note 4 : According to the limit stipulated in the letter No.006130 of the Securities and Futures Commission (90) of the SFC of the Ministry of Finance on November 16, 2001.
+- (1) Directly invest in Mailand China - (2) Indirectly invest in Mainland China through a company set up in the third region. - (3) Other ways - The Company invested in investees in Mainland China through the subsidiary, Captain Holding Co., Ltd. - Note 2: The aforementioned gains or losses on investments are based on the financial statements audited by the CPA of the parent company in Taiwan. - Note 3: According to the limit stipulated in the letter No.006130 of the Securities and Futures Commission (90) of the SFC of the Ministry of Finance of the Ministry of Finance on November 16, 2001.

-Note 5 : Accumulated amount of remittance from Taiwan to Mainland China as of December 31, 2023 is USD 16,400 thousand.

-(1) Please refer to Note 13.1 and 2 for the information on the significant transactions between the Company and the investees in Mainland China and the prices, payments.
+Please refer to Note 13.1 and 2 for the information on the significant transactions between the Company and the investees in Mainland China and the prices, payments.